![]() |

 |

 generally meets the third Wednesday of each month, August through May.
-January - April 2026: Meetings at Boal Hall (Boalsburg Fire Hall, 113 East Pine St., Boalsburg PA 16827).
-Google Map: Boal Hall May 2026: TBA All are welcome to attend our meetings!
+January - May 2026: Meetings at Boal Hall (Boalsburg Fire Hall, 113 East Pine St., Boalsburg PA 16827).
+Google Map: Boal Hall All are welcome to attend our meetings!
 Parents must provide supervision of minors.
 Mineral collectors and rockhounds, earth scientists and dinosaur lovers will all enjoy our activities. |

 |

-Some online presentations of interest: -------------------------- From NMS: Videos of many of our programs since 2020 are available here. -------------------------- From other sources: Jeri Jones' Zoom Rock Room: Weekly Zoom geology presentations, mostly related to Pennsylvania. https://www.youtube.com/@jerijones4202.
+Some online presentations of interest: -------------------------- From NMS: Videos of many of our programs since 2020 are available here (updated April 2026). -------------------------- From other sources: Jeri Jones' Zoom Rock Room: Weekly Zoom geology presentations, mostly related to Pennsylvania. https://www.youtube.com/@jerijones4202.
 The staff of the Penn State Earth & Mineral Sciences Museum and Art Gallery maintains a Facebook page.
-They also have videos on YouTube: Museum Gallery Tour: https://www.youtube.com/watch?v=5jJ4NR4ICoc National Fossil Day October 15, 2025 Earth Science Week October 12-18 The National Park Service's National Fossil Day will be Wednesday, October 15, in the middle of Earth Science Week, October 12 - 18, 2025, celebrating the theme "Energy Resources for Our Future."
-Educational materials are available.
+They also have videos on YouTube: Museum Gallery Tour: https://www.youtube.com/watch?v=5jJ4NR4ICoc Minerals Day October 12, 2026 National Fossil Day October 14, 2026 Earth Science Week October 11-17, 2026 Minerals Day https://mineralsday.org// by Mineralogical Society of America, and National Fossil Day by the National Park Service will take place during Earth Science Week organized by American Geosciences Institute, October 11 - 17, 2026, celebrating the theme "Critical Minerals for a Thriving Society."
+Educational materials will be available.
 Videos of the 2020 Dallas Mineral Collecting Symposium are still available by following the links at https://www.dallassymposium.org/2020-dmcs/.
 VIRTUAL FIELD TRIPS, TOURS, GALLERIES, COURSES, MORE!
 With thanks for many of these to AFMS April 2020 Newsletter and Three Rivers Gem & Mineral Society of Fort Wayne Indiana's The Strata Data newsletter.
 Smithsonian Scroll down to see the tips before starting a tour.
 Yale - Peabody Museum of Natural History Via Rock & Gem magazine web site (thanks go to them); scroll down to find the image that links to the tour.
 South Dakota School of Mines & Technology - Mosasaur at Museum of Geology Scroll down to 'YouTube Playlist" Houston Museum of Natural Science Dinosaurs!
 Rice Northwest Museum of Rocks & Minerals Society of Mineral Museum Professionals (SMMP) Curator's Pick Gallery Curators choose their favorite specimens.
 Hosted by Mindat.
 SMMP Wulfenite Gallery Geology of the National Parks Penn State GEOSC 10 virtual field trips American Southwest Virtual Museum Virtual Museum of Minerals and Molecules Click on Displays at upper right Davidson Institute of Science Education, of the Weizmann Institute of Science in Israel, has links to several more museum virtual tours worldwide, including natural history museums.
 Podcast of GEOL-101 type lectures (podcasts #1 to 28).
 Videos linked from the web site also; all by Nick Zentner of Central Washington University.
 For additional current news see our NMS Bulletin (link at top of sidebar at left). |

 A station at our Minerals Junior Education Day